PatrickJSli/IT-Pathway/readme.md

     *  update home page (Tamsen)
     *  fix image transparency (Tamsen)
     *  add geometric background (Tamsen)
+0.1.6 3-26-2019
+    *  changed academic headers to resize better (Patrick)
+    *  added more relevant photos to the academics page (Patrick)
+    *  added more relevant photos to the club page (Patrick)
+    *  minor aesthetic changes across all the pages (Patrick)

 ## Customer Requests
 During a meeting with Mr. Lewis, he requested the following changes: